Relocation of Serbian industry during the Informbiro period: Aftermath

 On 24 July 1991 the Assembly of Serbia adopted a recommendation to stop the glorification of communist leaders who were responsible for damaging Serbia's economy through moving its factories to other parts of Yugoslavia and other political measures which damaged people of Serbia in past decades of communist rule.
-In early 1990s this move of factories from Serbia was presented in school geography textbooks for 8th grade.
+In the early 1990s this move of factories from Serbia was presented in school geography textbooks for 8th grade.
 Dubravka Stojanović believed that the motive to put such texts in school textbooks was to present arguments that Serbia and Serbs were exploited and subordinated in Yugoslavia, with final aim to create psychological basis for the war.
 In 2010 Boris Dežulović published text about moving factories from Serbia emphasizing that main destination of Serbian factories were not Slovenia and Croatia, but Bosnia and Herzegovina.
-In his text titled "Serbian industry goes home" Dežulović ridiculed with situation that many impoverished Serb workers whose factories were taken away from Serbia to western Yugoslav republics after WWII are now cheap labor for some contemporary Croatian and Slovenian entrepreneurs who moved their production plants to Serbia in 2010s.
+In his text titled "Serbian industry goes home" Dežulović ridiculed with situation that many impoverished Serb workers whose factories were taken away from Serbia to western Yugoslav republics after WWII are now cheap labor for some contemporary Croatian and Slovenian entrepreneurs who moved their production plants to Serbia in the 2010s.

 In 2013 Oliver Antić, Serbian high representative in the Commission of Succession of Former Yugoslavia, stated that it is necessary to consider part of industries moved out of Serbia into succession agreements.